Four Ways to Optimise Your Apache Web Server for SEO

 The final point with regards to optimising your web server for SEO is to do with security.
 For some time now Google has offered notifications for users in the search results that a particular site might contain malware.
-However, Google recently expanded upon this to now indicate when a site might be hacked or compromised as shown below.
+However, Google recently expanded upon this to now indicate when a site might be hacked or compromised.

 The best way to ensure that you do not fall victim to an attack on your website is to keep your web server up to date with the latest software versions and locking down services that you do not need.
-Apache provide a series of tips and tricks to help you keeping your site safe from hackers on their official website which is certainly a good first step towards your web server.
+Apache even provides a series of tips and tricks on their official website to help you keep your site safe from hackers (which is certainly a good first step).

 - Ensure the physical location of your webserver is appropriate for the kind of audience you are trying to target.

 - Optimise the way your web server handles HTTP requests by installing mod_pagespeed.

 - Resolve duplicating your entire website by using mod_rewrite to 301 redirect non-www versions of your URLs to the www version.